zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       * The ability to prevent the user from changing the password

+        .. note:: An Admin can not change the password of a user, only wipe it, so the user is forced to change it on the next login attempt.

       * To remove the user's password from LDAP

       * The Distribution List memberships